webrecorder/warcio.js/README.md

 ## Differences from node-warc

-As the name suggest, the [node-warc](https://github.com/N0taN3rd/node-warc) package is designed as JS package for Node.
+While a great library for node, the [node-warc](https://github.com/N0taN3rd/node-warc) package is optimized for use in Node specifically. `node-warc` also includes various capture utilities which are out of scope for `warcio.js`

 `warcio.js` is intended to run in browser and in node, and to have an interface comparable to the python `warcio` Node-warc includes various capture utilities that are missing from warcio.

-Where possible, an attempt is made to maintain compatibility.
-For example, the WARC record accessors, `record.warcType`, `record.warcTargetURI` in warcio.js are compatible with the ones used in node-warc.
+Wherever possible, an attempt is made to maintain compatibility.
+For example, the WARC record accessors, `record.warcType`, `record.warcTargetURI` in `warcio.js` are compatible with the ones used in `node-warc`.